1. Scope of Application

 Tickets for admission and event tickets, once paid for, cannot be cancelled or refunded.

 Group tours and workshops can be cancelled without charge in writing no later than five days prior to the event.
-To meet this deadline, the cancellation must be received in writing by the Foundation for the Jewish Museum Berlin, Education Department, Lindenstrasse 9-14, 10969 Berlin, or by e-mail to firstname.lastname@example.org.
+To meet this deadline, the cancellation must be received by the Foundation for the Jewish Museum Berlin either in writing to Visitor Services, Lindenstrasse 9-14, 10969 Berlin, or by e-mail to firstname.lastname@example.org or email@example.com.
 The customer has the burden of proof in this respect.

 In the event of any cancellation after the aforenamed deadline, or in the event the group does not show up at the appointed time, the invoice shall be due and payable in full.